 - Structural abnormalities in the female reproductive system may interfere with the egg's ability to implant in the uterus, or with the uterus's ability to maintain a healthy pregnancy.
 Defects in the cervix may cause early miscarriages or premature labor.

-A number of disorders can cause structural abnormalities, so any complete fertility work-up should include a screening of your reproductive organs, particularly if no other cause of your infertility can be found.
+A number of fertility disorders can cause structural abnormalities, so any complete fertility work-up should include a screening of your reproductive organs, particularly if no other cause of your infertility can be found.